Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$: Introduction

 \begin{thm} For every natural number $k$, there is a $\lambda$ such that $f_\lambda$ has $k$ many wandering domains with distinct grand orbits.
 If $W$ is such a wandering domain then it has the following properties.

 \begin{enumerate} \item Each $W$ is escaping.

-\item There is a two sided sequence of unbounded wandering domains $\{W_n \}_{n \in \mathbb{Z}}$ in the grand orbit of $W$ such that $f_\lambda: W_{n} \to W_{n+1}$ is a proper map with degree $2$. \item If $W'$ is a wandering domain in the grand orbit of $W$ and different from all $W_n$s then $f_{\lambda}$ is one-one on $ W' $. \end{enumerate} The Fatou set is the union of the primary Fatou component and these $k$ many grand orbits of wandering domains. \end{thm}
+\item There is a two sided sequence of unbounded wandering domains $\{W_n \}_{n \in \mathbb{Z}}$ in the grand orbit of $W$ such that $f_\lambda: W_{n} \to W_{n+1}$ is a proper map with degree $2$. \item If $W'$ is a wandering domain in the grand orbit of $W$ and different from all $W_n$s then $f_{\lambda}$ is one-one on $ W' $. \end{enumerate} The Fatou set is the union of the primary Fatou component and these $k$ many grand orbits of wandering domains. \end{thm} The wandering domains of $f_\lambda$, $\lambda=\pi+i\frac{\pi}{2}$ are seen in green (see Figure \ref{wan1})